jessxwu/jessxwu.github.io/src/content/blog/2025-07-20-cannes-lions.md

   <figcaption style="text-align: center;"><i>Our Moloco cabana - small but mighty.</i></figcaption>
 </figure>

 And then you look around.
 Meta Beach.
 Spotify Beach.
 Amazon Port.
 These companies didn’t just sponsor a panel or rent a yacht.
 They literally owned physical corners of Cannes and claimed territory.
-Full-on beachfront empires.
-If the Croisette is the stage, they were building their own fortified kingdoms — and the rest of us were humble villagers.
+Full-on beachfront *empires*.
+If the Croisette is the stage, they were building their own fortified kingdoms - and the rest of us were humble villagers.
 It’s more than just presence.
 It’s theatre and choreography.
 It’s storytelling in 3D.

 <figure style="display: flex; flex-direction: column; align-items: center;">
   <img src="/spotify-beach-cardi-b.png" alt="Cardi B performing at Spotify Beach, Cannes Lions 2025" style="max-width: 100%; height: auto;" />